-With so many different sportsbook competing for your business you will be familiar with all the various promotions designed to entice you over to their site.
+With so many sportsbook competing for your business. you’re likely familiar with all the promotions designed to entice you to their site.

-Free bets and free money are two of the most common practices – but know that they tend to come with a reasonable degree of restrictive qualifiers compared to when you simply stake your own money on a bet.
+Free bets and free money are two of the most common practices – but bonuses often come with restrictions compared to when you stake your own money.

-If you place a bet using bonus funds, or a free bet feature, and that bet is voided, you may lose your free bet.
-However, getting in touch with the sportsbook will likely be worth your while as they generally want to keep customers happy – so you may get your free bet or bonus funds reinstated.
+If you place a bet using bonus funds, or a free bet feature, and that bet is voided, you may lose that free bet.
+However, contacting the sportsbook may be worth your while as, after all, they do want to keep you happy.

 When an event finishes, a sportsbook “grades” all the bets it has taken.
-Grading is basically another word for “processing” bets before they are settled.
+Grading is basically “processing” bets before they are settled.
 In other words, before you get paid.

-Sometimes this is a fast, automated process; sometimes not so fast.
-Occasionally, grading may have to be manual, which obviously delays settlement.
-In the modern world of online betting where the expectation of immediacy has become the norm, this may be frustrating for bettors, but sportsbooks rarely take any joy in delayed settlement either.
+Sometimes this is a fast, automated process; sometimes not.
+This may be frustrating for bettors used to quick settlement, but sportsbooks rarely take any joy in delayed settlement either.

-When a bet is graded there are three main outcomes: win, loss, or push.
+However long it takes, a bet grades one of three main ways: win, loss, or push.

 Examples of push bets include:

-- A spread bet that hit exactly: The spread on the same NBA game is +5 on the team that scores 105.
+- A spread bet that hits exactly: The spread on the same NBA game is +5 on the team that scores 105.

 To avoid a push, sportsbook can add an extra half-point to a line, whether it’s a Total or a Point Spread.